raphacosta/easy-backbone-on-CI/README.md

 **AMD and Require.js**
 Asynchronous Module Definitions designed to load modular code asynchronously in the browser and server.
 It is actually a fork of the Common.js specification.
 Many script loaders have built their implementations around AMD, seeing it as the future of modular Javascript development.

-Backboneboilerplate.com supports Require.js the default AMD loader.
-It has a vibrant open-source ecology.

 ## Libraries in Use
 We were building this for a project utilising the following:

 RequireJS

 Backbone

 Bootstrap

 Handlebars

 jQuery

 Lodash

 Underscore

 Node

 ## Get Started